jiaqidux/blackjack/README.md

 * The `/run_simulator` endpoint acts as a template renderer, serving the static HTML interface where the user sets up simulation parameters.
 * The `/simulate` endpoint functions as a RESTful JSON API.
 It accepts the user's N parameter, validates it to prevent server crashes, invokes the simulation engine three times (optimal, dealer, and random strategies), and packages the comparative tracking arrays into a single JSON response.

-The templates leverage Jinja2 inheritance and loops. `layout.html` defines a shared navbar shell, `strategy.html` is generated by nested loops over precomputed rows with CSS classes for action color-coding, and `simulator.html` embeds the JavaScript charting logic.

 ---